 I’m a guitarist, composer, synthesist, author, educator and futurist.
 I recently retired from my job as Senior Vice President for Innovation, Strategy, and Technology at Berklee College of Music in Boston, MA, where I had worked for over 40 years.
 I was fortunate to have such a great opportunity to serve Berklee and to help integrate technology in every area of the institution.
-I’m honored that on September 8, 2017, Berklee will dedicate an Electronic Production and Design classroom/lab in my name.
-Room B58 will become known as the “Mashine Room” – and the plaque will read “This room is dedicated to David Mash, a tireless champion for the power of technology to expand the creative potential of all musicians. ”
+I’m honored that on September 8, 2017, Berklee dedicated an Electronic Production and Design classroom/lab in my name.
+Room B58 is now known as the “Mashine Room.”

 I’m now returning to music full-time, and will compose, perform, produce, and continue to work with the music products industry to develop new ways for musicians to express themselves…

 Here are some tributes from the 2017 Voltage Connect event in honor of my retirement from Berklee, I am humbled by the words of these great friends and colleagues:

 When President Roger Brown speaks of Berklee’s leadership at the intersection of music and technology, my mind always travels back to the building blocks for which the college owes so much to Dave Mash.

 From the founding of the Music Synthesis Department to relationships with the digital-based music industry, Dave demonstrated the efficacy of these new tools for performers and composers.

 With that achievement in place, Dave went on to lead the initiative for the implementation of computer-assisted education throughout Berklee, overseeing the design steps for the purchase and installation of college-wide information technology.